 Down Syndrome, also called Trisomy 21, means that the fetus has 3 copies of chromosome 21 instead of the normal 2 copies that the rest of us have.
-The MaterniT21 Plus test can identify microscopic particles of DNA from the baby that are present in the mother's bloodstream.
-The amount of DNA from the fetal chromosome 21 is compared to DNA from all the other chromosomes in the blood sample.
+The MaterniT21 Plus test can identify microscopic fragments of DNA from the baby that are present in the mother's bloodstream.
+The amount of DNA from fetal chromosome 21 is compared to DNA from all the other chromosomes in the blood sample (mother and baby).
 If the amount of chromosome 21 DNA is normal, then the baby does not have Trisomy 21.

-Further advances in this type of testing continue to be made.
-For example, the MaterniT21 Plus test full report includes testing for Trisomy 21 (Down Syndrome), Trisomy 18 (Edward Syndrome), Trisomy 13 (Patau Syndrome) fetal sex determination (gender), and detection of abnormal amounts of X or Y chromosome DNA.
-Some Microdeletion syndromes can also be detected using this test.
-There is now a full genome version of this test which checks all 23 chromosome pairs.
+The MaterniT21 Plus test full report includes testing for Trisomy 21 (Down Syndrome), Trisomy 18 (Edward Syndrome), and Trisomy 13 (Patau Syndrome).
+Fetal sex determination (gender) is provided.
+Detection of abnormal amounts of X or Y chromosome DNA can identify what are called SCA's (sex chromosome anomalies) such as X0 (45-X or Turner Syndrome), XXY, XYY and other types of SCA's (mosaics for example).

+Microdeletion syndromes can be detected using this test.
+This is when a piece of a chromosome is missing.
+There is a full genome version of this test which checks all 23 chromosome pairs.
+There is a new version of the test called a "reflex" which starts with Maternity-21 Plus and then automatically tests the full genome (23-pairs) if anything abnormal is found on the 21-plus test.